 Ladies and gentlemen, it's time for a little potty talk.
-No, not the kind you hear on the kindergarten playground, but a grown-up conversation about your toilet's features and functions.
+No, not the kind you hear on the school playground, but a grown-up conversation about your toilet's features and functions.
 Can't think of anything exceptional to say?
 Then you probably don't own one of today's so-called "super toilets."
-These modern marvels — available in a range of prices and styles — are engineered for comfort, convenience, cleanliness and, sometimes, just plain fun.
+These modern marvels, available in a range of prices and styles, are engineered for comfort, convenience, cleanliness, and sometimes just plain fun.
 But while a built-in sound system or automated lid lifter may seem like sufficient selling points for some folks, most of these new commodes also feature the EPA's WaterSense label.
 This means that your super toilet is not only a dazzling performer but uses less water to maintain peak efficiency.

-Here are five innovative features to look for when you're shopping for a new toilet:
+Here are ten innovative features to look for when you're shopping for a new toilet:

 Install an automated toilet lid and you'll never get scolded for leaving the seat up again.
 Available for around $160, the iTouchless employs infrared sensors that raise the lid as you approach (the seat rises with the wave of a hand).
 When the toilet is unoccupied, both seat and lid automatically lower.
 The device is powered by a rechargeable lithium-ion battery, which lasts up to three months.

 Automatic air freshener features are built into some super toilets, or can be added to an existing toilet, such as with the Kohler Purefresh toilet seat, which sells for less than $100.
 The Toto Bidet toilet seat also comes with this function, as does Toto's impressive $1500 Aquia IV toilet.